Prices are quoted in US dollars. Due to the fluctuating dollar please call us for current pricing.

 After a trophy is harvested the work begins for your guide; caping and trophy preparation is done and, by law, we take all edible portions of meat (except grizzly bear).
 On moose and caribou the pack back to camp is usually done the following day.

-Your True Wilderness Adventure ends with a campfire play by play of each thrilling moment of the hunt, imprinting the experience in your memory for a lifetime.
+Your guided hunts ends with a campfire play by play of each thrilling moment of the hunt, imprinting the experience in your memory for a lifetime.